If your baby is old enough to start on real food, you probably have a lot of questions, and you may have received more advice

 Making Baby Food

-Q: Did you make your own baby food?Yes, and I think it's important for moms to know it doesn't have to be an all-or-nothing decision.
+Q: Did you make your own baby food?A: Yes, and I think it's important for moms to know it doesn't have to be an all-or-nothing

-As a dietitian, what would you say are the key benefits of making baby food?I love knowing exactly what's in the food that
+Q: As a dietitian, what would you say are the key benefits of homemade baby food?A: I love knowing exactly what's in the

-such as avocado, papaya, and blueberries.
+to more foods such as avocado, papaya, and blueberries.

 Better for the Budget

-Is it cheaper to make baby food or buy it?Homemade baby food is usually cheaper if you plan to make and store it in large
+Q: Is it cheaper to make baby food or buy it?A: Homemade baby food is usually cheaper if you plan to make and store it in

-What is the most common mistake parents make with homemade baby food?Wanting to add salt or sugar to foods is one of the most
+Q: What is the most common mistake parents make with homemade baby food?A: Wanting to add salt or sugar to foods is one

-better.
+homemade baby food better.
 What they have to remember is that baby hasn't had anything other than milk or formula until now,

 so the natural flavors of fruits and vegetables taste wonderful to him.

-Do you have to use organic fruits and vegetables in homemade baby food?A: There is no clear answer about the long-term
+Q: Do you have to use organic fruits and vegetables in homemade baby food?A: There is no clear answer about the long-term

 effects of pesticides and hormones on humans, but when you think about feeding your baby, going organic seems like a good

 idea.
 However, organic varieties are often more expensive.
-I suggest going organic for varieties of produce that tend to retain more chemicals, such as apples
+I suggest going organic for varieties of produce that tend to retain

-Can you use frozen produce to make baby food?Yes, and many frozen fruits and vegetables are just as nutritious
+Q: Can you use frozen produce to for homemade baby food?A: Yes, and many frozen fruits and vegetables are just as nutritious

 Sweet Tooth Myth

-Q: Is it true that you should introduce veggies first so your baby doesn't have a sweet tooth?Parents often worry that
+Q: Is it true that you should introduce veggies first so your baby doesn't have a sweet tooth?A: Parents often worry that

 Meals Made Easy

-Q: Are there dishes from MyRecipes.com that baby could eat?Definitely, and part of what First Foods does is teach parents how
+Q: Are there dishes from MyRecipes.com that baby could eat?A: Definitely, and part of what First Foods does is teach parents

-eat, too.Try these: Bake Blueberry Oatmeal Muffins and serve half of one to your 12- to 18-month-old.
+can eat, too.Try these: Bake Blueberry Oatmeal Muffins and serve half of one to your 12- to 18-month-old.